HalilDeniz/NetworkSherlock/Readme.md

 # Port Scanner

 This is a Python command line tool for scanning open ports on a target machine.
 The tool allows the user to specify a range of ports, a specific port, or a comma-separated list of ports.
 It also allows the user to specify the number of threads to use for scanning.
+You can also find the use of the tool on my youtube address.
 ## Installation

 1. Clone the repository: